c0hen/c0hen/useful-commands.md

 Using [mpv](https://mpv.io/), my preferred video player.

-Create a shell script with below contents, pass arguments:
+To use as is, create a shell script with below contents, arguments:

-1st argument - how long ago was the video file changed.
+1st argument - how long ago was the video file last changed.

 The rest of the arguments: path(s) to look for videos (glob, like
 ```sh